Why a closed loop is key for machine learning

 ML at the factory floor

 A branch of artificial intelligence (AI), ML is the use and development of computer systems that learn and adapt without instructions or human interventions.
 This is carried out by using algorithms to analyze patterns in data from IoT sensors that ultimately solve a problem.
+More about Human-in-the-loop and machine learning.

 It’s a trend that has grown massively in the last ten years, with North America leading ML adoption by 80 per cent of the world’s uptake.
 Its popularity lends itself to one of biggest benefits for manufacturers — predictive maintenance.